 Plastic Ziploc Bags

-If you choose to work indoors, I wouldn’t go near carpet, but a big table could also work.
+If you choose a work space indoors, I wouldn’t go near carpet, but a big table could also work.

 Tie Dye Tip: I recommend washing a shirt first (and drying with no dryer sheet) as it helps the dye soak in easier.